thecoldwine/waveforms/README.md

 In these cases, the term "waveform" refers to the shape of a graph of the varying quantity against time.
 An instrument called an oscilloscope can be used to pictorially represent a wave as a repeating image on a screen.

-[This](https://docs.google.com/spreadsheets/d/1yav__Zk_zyuSIr3frNeUTSwELCtd5-JVMRQob9vdnpU/edit?usp=sharing) google spreadsheet will be our oscillator.
+[This](https://docs.google.com/spreadsheets/d/1yav__Zk_zyuSIr3frNeUTSwELCtd5-JVMRQob9vdnpU/edit?usp=sharing) google spreadsheet will be our oscilloscope.

 ## Usage
 There are two variants of usage: simple call and flow.
 Let's see both.